jcoliz/yofi/YoFi.AspNet.Tests.Functional/README.md

 The UI tests are only designed to work on a local machine, right now.

+## Secrets

+The tests pull secrets from the local development secret storage, using the same project ID as the main page.
+So, set these secrets, and you'll guarantee consistency between the app and the
+tests:
+* AdminUser:Email
+* AdminUser:Password
+* Api:Key

 ## Future: Test Environment

 In the future, I have ambition to run them as part of the release pipeline.